josemonkey/freezer-inventory-example/README.md

 Later, to remove an item, you run the shortcut again and select the "remove" option and enter the ID of the item to remove.
 The shortcut will then try to find the item and ask you to confirm it's the right one before removing it.
 That's all!

+Plus, I've added the option to set up a regular email digest that will let you know when you have items in your freezer that are getting old.

 ## Setup

 ### Create the Spreadsheet